Myrroddin/wow-cleanup-tool/README.md

 Scans and removes backup files (`.bak` and `.old`) that accumulate from WoW updates and addon installations.
 Multi-threaded scanning with selective deletion and safe deletion options (Recycle Bin or permanent).

 ### 📁 Folder Cleaner
 Safely removes temporary folders (Logs, Errors, Screenshots) that consume disk space.
-Per-version tabs with folder size display and preview support.
+Per-version tabs with folder size display and screenshot preview support (click preview to enlarge).
+Individual screenshot files can be selectively deleted, and the Screenshots folder is automatically removed when all screenshot images are deleted.

 ### 🧹 Orphan Cleaner
 Detects and removes SavedVariables files for uninstalled addons.
 Scans all levels (Account, Realm, Character) with smart detection that preserves Blizzard core files.
 Includes AddOns.txt rebuilding.